cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 ## Message Fields

-The X.509 fields and their CBOR encodings are listed below.
+The X.509 fields and their CBOR encodings are listed below, and used in the definition of CBOR Certificates, see {{fig-CBORCertCDDL}}.

 CBOR certificates are defined in terms of DER encoded {{RFC5280}} X.509 certificates: